AlexC-ux/Arina-OSINT-nickname-checker-/README.md

 # Arina-OSINT
-An open source intelligence tool to find info about your old pages.
+An OSINT (open source intelligence tool) to find info about your old pages.

 If you want to support the project, you can give it a ⭐